dexterbg/WifiConsole/README.md

 According to my tests, the 400 mAh battery will last for about 4 hours of continuous operation.
 With default sleep timeout of 60 seconds, a normal interaction time will be around 1.5-2 minutes, so the battery will last for about 120-160 activations.

+From my normal daily use experience, this equals about two months.
+To extend this, simply use a larger battery (but check if it fits into the case).

 ## Author